DavisVaughan/almanac-old/README.md

 Notice that in the example below, `"2019-02-15"` is shifted to `"2019-02-19"` when we request a 1 day shift (using a `lubridate::days()` period object\!).
-It skips over the weekend and Valentine’s Day to locate the next business day.
+It skips over the weekend and President’s Day to locate the next business day.

 In the 5 day shift, `"2019-02-19"`, a Tuesday, is shifted all the way to `"2019-02-26"`, the next Tuesday, which corresponds to a “business week”